toluaina/toluaina.github.io/docs/pro/faq.md

 provider, under their terms.

 **Do you collect telemetry?**
 No. PGSync Pro sends us no usage data.
+See our [Privacy Policy](../privacy.md).

 **Can I get a DPA?**
 Yes, on request — and because embeddings run in your infrastructure, it's a